Rational pullbacks of Galois covers: Proofs of Theorem and its variants

 and hence

 Since each $\mathcal C_i$, $i=1,\ldots,4$, appears at most twice in ${\bf C}_{f,T_0}$ by (A), it follows that $p_{j_i}\leq 2$ for $i=1,\ldots,4$.
 Furthermore, since the powers of $\mathcal C_1$ appear at most twice and $e_1>2$, we also have $p_{1}+u_{1}\leq 2$.
-Thus \eqref{equ:bound-N-p_1} gives $N< 48$.
-However, by a priori choosing $s$ to be large, the degree $N$ of $T_0$ is forced to be at least $48$, contradiction.
+Thus, \eqref{equ:bound-N-p_1} gives $N\leq 48$.
+However, by a priori choosing $s$ to be large, the degree $N$ of $T_0$ is forced to be at least $49$, contradiction.

-It remains to consider the case where all maximal conjugacy classes are of order $2$.
-In this case $G$ is an elementary abelian $2$-group of rank at least $3$.
-It follows that the number of maximal conjugacy classes of cyclic groups is at least $7$.
-Repeating the above argument with seven classes $\mathcal C_1,\ldots,\mathcal C_7$, replacing the previous $\mathcal C_1,\ldots,\mathcal C_5$, \eqref{equ:RH-T0-Pierre} and \eqref{equ:bounds-pqst} take the form:
+It remains to consider the case where all the fixed $5$ non-conjugate maximal cyclic subgroups are of order $2$.
+We can reduce to the previous case by changing one of them to another maximal cyclic subgroup of order $>2$, unless all elements of $G$ are of order $2$.
+But, in this case, $G$ is an elementary abelian $2$-group of rank at least $3$, and the number of maximal conjugacy classes of cyclic groups is at least $7$.
+Repeating the above argument with seven classes $\mathcal C_1,\ldots,\mathcal C_7$, replacing the previous $\mathcal C_1,\ldots,\mathcal C_5$, \eqref{equ:RH-T0-Pierre} and \eqref{equ:bounds-pqst} take the form

-Thus, their combination gives:
+Thus, their combination gives